ONCOVERYCARE

 “Even with a really good support system, I need a safe space to process unfiltered, especially with toxic positivity that unintentionally comes in from family and friends.”

-IMMERSING IN JOURNEYS
+IMMERSING IN PATIENT JOURNEYS

 To supplement the interviews, I immersed myself in the wider world of cancer survivorship by reading blogs, memoirs, and expert writings.
 I explored survivors' journeys across different stages: pre-treatment anxieties, coping during active treatment, and navigating life post-treatment.
 I also studied survivorship resources from medical experts, therapists, and official health organizations to identify common gaps and opportunities for innovation.